hmcts/cnp-module-postgres/README.md

 - `location` the azure region for this service. _Note:_ Check to ensure the service is available in the region.
 - `env` this is used to differentiate the environments e.g dev, prod, test etc
 - `postgresql_user` the username for the admin database login.
 Cannot be 'azure_superuser', 'azure_pg_admin', 'admin', 'administrator', 'postgres', 'root', 'guest', or 'public'.
 It can't start with 'pg_'.
-- `postgresql_password` the password for the admin login.
-Must be 8 to 128 characters and must contain characters from three of the following categories: English uppercase letters, English lowercase letters, numbers (0 through 9), and nonalphanumeric characters (!, $, #, %, etc.).

 ### Output